-4.1 Environmental Compliance and Area Completion Projects (EC&ACP)
+4.1 Environmental Compliance and Area Completion Projects (EC&ACP) Group

-The EC&ACP Group has overall responsibility for executing all requirements in this program management plan.
-EC&ACP is further responsible for anticipating, planning, and providing environmental management services that support the needs of the SRS.
+The Environmental Compliance and Area Completion Projects Group have overall responsibility for executing all requirements in this program management plan.
+Environmental Compliance and Area Completion Projects is further responsible for anticipating, planning, and providing environmental management services that support the needs of the SRS.